Hreflang tags are created as a perfect solution for any websites that have multiple versions of different languages.

 Here is an example for using Hreflang attribute:

 <link rel="alternate" href="http://example.com/" hreflang="en" /> <link rel="alternate" href="http://example.com/en-gb/" hreflang="en-gb"/> <link rel="alternate" href="http://example.com/en-au/" hreflang="en-au"/>

 V. How to setup Hreflang Tags with BSS Magento 2 SEO Extension?

-In case you don’t want to do all the hard works, you could use Magento 2 SEO suite to setup the hreflang tags quickly and at ease.
+In case you don’t want to do all the hard works, you could use Magento 2 SEO suite to setup the hreflang tags quickly and better Magento multi language SEO.